This article has links to products and services we love, which we may make commission from.

 Oh hiya!
 Welcome to Scotland’s capital, Edinburgh.

-As a first time visitor to Scotland, you will want to spend time in both.
+As a first-time visitor to Scotland, you will want to spend time in both places.

-In the Old Town, you will find the Royal Mile with Edinburgh Castle at the top and the Scottish Parliament at the bottom, overshadowed by Arthur’s Seat aka that big hill.
+In the Old Town, the Royal Mile with Edinburgh Castle at the top and the Scottish Parliament at the bottom, overshadowed by Arthur’s Seat, aka that big hill.

-Edinburgh’s main shopping strip is called Princes Street and behind that is the fancy George Street but if you are looking for ‘real-life’ Edinburgh, head down Leith walk to the village in the city, Leith.
+Edinburgh’s main shopping strip is called Princes Street, and behind that is the fancy George Street, but if you are looking for ‘real-life’ Edinburgh, head down Leith and walk to the village in the city, Leith.

-Personally, I think Leith is one of the most under-rated places to visit in Scotland.
+I think Leith is one of the most underrated places to visit in Scotland.

 Here’s our guide on where to stay in Edinburgh.

-Although you could easily spend three-four days in Edinburgh there are at least some reasons to leave the city on day trips: 14 reasons to leave the city on day trips!
+Although you could easily spend 3-4 days in Edinburgh, there are many reasons to leave the city on day trips!

 Looking to meet men in kilts during your trip?
 Here are five ways to do so.